bombchus/z64-music-wiki/docs/advanced/midi/rpns.md

 | Data Entry LSB | `llH` | LSB of the 14 bit value |

 #### Example
 In the example below the channel's fine tune is being set to have an increase of 50 cents.
-After the fine tune is set RPN Null commands are sent to ensure the data won't receive unwanted changes.
+After the fine tune is set RPN Null commands are sent to ensure the data will not receive unwanted changes.

 | Measures:Beats:Ticks | Event Kind | Value 1 | Value 2 | Value 3 |
 | :-: | --- | --- | --- | --- |